Skyvern-AI/skyvern/README.md

     ```bash
     ./setup.sh
     ```
-1. Create the `.env` file by copying the `.env.example` file and fill in the necessary environment variables
+1. Create the `.env` file by copying the `.env.example` file and fill in the necessary environment variables (such as your OpenAI API key, etc.)
     ```bash
     cp .env.example .env
     ```